dbnza/Personal-projects/Google-Data-Analyst-Capstone-Project/readme.md

 - `data`: Contains the historical cryptocurrency data.
 - `notebooks`: Includes Jupyter notebooks used for data analysis.
-- `visualizations`: Contains visual representations of the data.
+- `visualizations & Dashboard`: Contains visual representations of the data.
 - `results`: Contains the final recommendations and insights.

 ## Dependencies

-This project relies on Python and libraries like Pandas, NumPy, Matplotlib, and Seaborn for data analysis and visualization.
+This project relies on MySQL for data storage and table joints, R, Python and libraries like Pandas, NumPy, Matplotlib, and Seaborn for data analysis and visualization, and Tableau for dashboard visualization.

+Most analysis were done using python `[Because I am more familiar with it]` and same was done using R because it was used during the classes.

 ## How to Run